On the projective structures given by theta: Acknowledgements

 \section{Acknowledgements}

+We thank the referees for their careful reading of the manuscript and for their helpful suggestions.
 The second author is deeply thankful to Alessandro Ghigi for many helpful discussions, and for his corrections to the manuscript.
 The second author would also like to thank Riccardo Salvati Manni and Bert van Geemen for very useful emails on the topic of theta functions.
 The second author was partially supported by INdAM-GNSAGA, by MIUR PRIN 2022: 20228JRCYB, ``Moduli spaces and special varieties'' and by FAR 2016 (Pavia) ``Variet\`a algebriche, calcolo algebrico, grafi orientati e topologici''.
 The first author is partially supported by a J. C. Bose Fellowship (JBR/2023/000003).